Tuft & Needle vs. Purple Mattress Comparison

 Finally, the bottom layer is 5” of a support polyfoam that acts as a base for the rest of the layers.

-Purple’s original mattress is made with 3 layers of foam and has a total height of 9.5”.
+Purple’s mattress is made with 3 layers of foam and has a total height of 9.5”.
 The exterior of the mattress is a simple knit fabric cover.

 The top layer of the mattress is the most unique.
 It is made with 2” of a Hyper-Elastic Polymer developed and patented by Purple.
-The company refers to this layer as the “Smart Comfort Grid.”
+The company refers to this layer as the “Purple Grid.”
 Rather than one uniform block of foam, this polymer is composed of many smaller grids, and when pressure is applied, these squares compress in order to cushion the body.
 When pressure is removed, the material can rapidly spring back to its shape, adding resilience in addition to responsiveness.

 The second layer of this mattress is made with a 3.5” thick layer of polyfoam that has a density of 1.8 PCF.
-This foam serves as a transition layer, providing a buffer between the bottom layer and the Smart Comfort Grid.
+This foam serves as a transition layer, providing a buffer between the bottom layer and the Purple Grid.
 The bottom layer is made with 2 PCF density polyfoam and is 4” thick.

 Sorry, we couldn't find any posts.
 Please try a different search.